 In Profit First, Mike Michalowicz breaks down some of the critical components of a profit-first mentality.
 Many business owners make the mistake of thinking that growth will lead to increased profits, and some might be right.
 However, profit is essential regardless of the size of your business for it to be sustainable.

-It would be best to efficiently see a profit from your business.
+It would be best to see a profit from your business efficiently.
 When business owners prioritize growth over profit, they run up more expenses to seek more sales.
 But where does it end?
 Is there ever a point at which a business has grown enough?
-What if you could see higher profits without increasing your business any more significantly than it already is?
+What if you could see higher profits without increasing your business significantly than it already is?

 By depositing your expected profits before paying off your expenses, you’ll need to make do with less.
 Keeping the business afloat will require you to find ways to cut costs and make the most of your current money, not the money you can expect to make down the line.
 This mentality will help you keep your business streamlined and eliminate unnecessary costs.